DiamondLightSource/pymalcolm/docs/arch/statemachine.rst

 - disable() - Disable device, stopping all activity
 - reset() - Reset the device, moving it back into Idle state after error, abort or disable
+- edit() - Start editing the child blocks of this block (normally via web gui)
+- save() - Save the edited state and move back to Idle
+- revert() - Discard any edited modifications and take it back to how it was

 Apart from validate(), all other methods take the block through some state transitions.
 These are listed below for each method.